pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/ownership_lifetime.md

 One special lifetime we need to discuss is `'static`, which means that this reference can live for the entire duration of the program.
 All string literals have the `'static` lifetime.

-You can also declare your own static variables, which are similar to global variables in C. Notice that they are declared out of the function and their ownerships are not possessed by any specific function.
+You can also declare your own static variables, which are similar to global variables in C.

 ~~~rust
 static t: u32 = 0;